ccs-amsterdam/workshop-codequality/testing.md

 is covered by the unit tests.

 For instance, in the case of _wordle_, think about what the core features are?
 How can those be addressed with unit tests?
+Some examples: we can check if the words chosen in the game are actually 5 letters long and that it actually chooses random words at each play.
+In the next section we will take a look at how these core features are addressed by unit tests.

-## 4. How to Create & Run Unit Tests
+## How to Create & Run Unit Tests
-#### 4.1 Setup
+#### Setup
 Unit tests are created in a separate _tests_ folder.
 This tests folder follows the same structure of the original project.
 For each file that you want to create unit tests for, you create a new file called _"test_ORIGINAL_FILENAME.py"_.
+These files then consist of functions whose names start with _"test_FUNCTION_NAME"_.

-To run unit tests, we can use [pytest](https://docs.pytest.org/en/7.0.x/), which we can
+To run unit tests, we can use [pytest](https://docs.pytest.org/en/7.0.x/), which we can install in the following way:
-install:
 ```bash
 $ pip install pytest
 ```

 More on its usage can be found in the following sections.
-#### 4.2 Simple Test Cases
+#### Simple Test Cases
 In this file, we create the file-appropriate unit tests.
-Simple unit tests, where we test for one specific test case, we can use simple a `assert` to ensure that the functionality is working according to our own expectations.
+For simple unit tests, where we test for one specific test case, we can use simple a `assert` to ensure that the functionality is working according to our own expectations.
 For instance, if we want to make sure that the _wordle_ functions return 5-letter words, we can `assert` that